-Certain amounts in the FY 2019 consolidated financial statements have been reclassified to conform to the current year presentation.
-Reclassifications made to the prior year consolidated financial statements have no impact on total net assets or changes in net assets.
+Certain amounts in the FY 2020 comparative information have been reclassified to conform to the current year presentation.
+Reclassifications made to the prior year information have no impact on total net assets or changes in net assets.

 NOTE 4 INVESTMENTS